Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-With a standard \ac{vp} doing all the checks that a verifier can reasonably expect (integrity, non-expiration, non-revocation, holder binding), all the meta-attributes and attributes are available as (private) inputs, i.e., parameters, for further predicates.
-As an example that illustrates the generality of predicates that one can easily implement with general-purpose \ac{zkp}, we implemented a polygon inbound-proof: Given two coordinates $x$,~$y$ in the Euclidean plane (or, in approximation, on a small area on earth that can be considered flat), one can prove that for a given polygon as specified by the verifier in the proof request, $(x, y)$ is inside (or not inside) the polygon.
-The implementation is straightforward given some C~code that determines whether a point is inside or outside a given polygon~\citep{franklin2006pnpoly}, see Figure~\ref{code:polygon}.
+With a standard \ac{vp} doing all the checks that a verifier can reasonably expect (integrity, non-expiration, non-revocation, holder binding), all the meta-attributes and attributes are available as private inputs, i.e., parameters, for further predicates.
+As an example that illustrates the generality of predicates that one can easily implement with general-purpose \acp{zkp}, we implemented a proof of geo-location in the form of a polygon inbound proof: Given two coordinates~$x$,~$y$ in the Euclidean plane (or, in approximation, on a small area on earth that can be considered flat), one can prove that for a given polygon as specified by the verifier in the proof request, $(x, y)$ is inside (or outside) the polygon.
+Given some efficient C~code that determines whether a point is inside or outside a given polygon~\citep{franklin2006pnpoly}, the implementation in Circom is straightforward (see Appendix~\ref{code:polygon}).
 Every vertex of the polygon contributes 333~constraints (mainly responsible are the 64~constraints for each of the 5~comparators).
-Consequently, an inbound/outbound proof for a given polygon with~50~vertices adds only 16,650~constraints when using comparators for 64~bits, which arguably allows sufficient precision.
+Consequently, an inbound/outbound proof for a given polygon with~50~vertices adds only 16,650~non-linear constraints when using comparators for 64~bits, which arguably allows for a sufficient degree of precision.
+According to our performance evaluation in Section~\ref{sec:evaluation}, this would increase proving time by less than a second on a high-end mobile phone.